 Mars has been in the human consciousness since pre-historic times, and can easily be seen as noticeably red with the naked eye as a result of iron oxides in its surface material.
 At its closest approach, Mars is just 33.9 million miles (54.6m km) from Earth, and 249 million miles (401m km) distant at its furthest.
 The “Red Planet” is also covered with many interesting impact craters, valleys, deserts, polar ice caps, canyons, and volcanoes.

-Thus, to compile 10 of the most interesting features of this planet is no easy task; however, the items presented here represent some of the biggest, tallest, and longest features of their type in the entire solar system, as well as some of the smallest, prettiest, and most unexpected features on this weird and wonderful planet.
-Our hope is that you enjoy this selection, and that at least some of them will be new to you.
+Thus, to compile 10 of the most interesting surface features of Mars is no easy task.
+Nonetheless, the items presented here represent some of the biggest, tallest, and longest features of their type in the entire solar system, as well as some of the smallest, prettiest, and most unexpected features on this weird and wonderful planet.
+Our hope is that you enjoy this selection and that at least some of them will be new to you.

 Martian Ice Caps